suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/index.md

 # |      |   |           |  |
 # |      |   |           |  |
 # v      v   v           v  v
-  dotnet new sdg-console -o our-dotnet-app
+  dotnet new sdg-console -o OurDotnetApp
 ```

 Our project is created along with a Github repository if we wish.